dcalhoun/david-calhoun/posts/using-yarn-on-elastic-beanstalk.md

 #### Maintenance

-Elastic Beanstalk [solution stacks](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/concepts.platforms.html), the helpful, packaged stacks provided by Amazon, utilize platform hooks as well.
-So, if Amazon decides to significantly modify the platform hooks that are included in your chosen solution stack , that could potentially cause breakages in your hooks.
+Elastic Beanstalk [solution stacks](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/concepts.platforms.html), the convenient packaged stacks provided by Amazon, utilize platform hooks as well.
+So, if Amazon decides to significantly modify the platform hooks included in your chosen solution stack, that could potentially cause breakages in your hooks.
 You’ll want to test upgrades to your solution stack in a staging environment before applying them to production.